libta-io/libta-io.github.io/_posts/2022-06-19-anonsurf-for-anonymity.md

  stopi2p - Stop i2p services
 ```

-**To start this tool just simply run this command, a pop-up will show on your screen:**
+- To start this tool just simply run this command, a pop-up will show on your screen
 ```text
 libta@kali:~/anonymity/Anonsurf/kali-anonsurf# anonsurf start
 ```

-**If this tool isn’t running and you are running the stop command a pop up will show as shown in figure:**
+- If this tool isn’t running and you are running the stop command a pop up will show as shown in figure
 ```text
 libta@kali:~/anonymity/Anonsurf/kali-anonsurf# anonsurf stop
 ```

-**You can restart it again if you face any problem during the task:**
+- You can restart it again if you face any problem during the task:**
 ```text
 libta@kali:~/anonymity/Anonsurf/kali-anonsurf# anonsurf restart
 ```

-**To changes identity:**
+- To changes identity

 This tool connects our system with the tor browser and if we want to change or IP address then we can use this command, in the following images you can see our system is connected with tor or not.
 ```text
 libta@kali:~/anonymity/Anonsurf/kali-anonsurf# anonsurf change
 ```

-**You can check what is current IP address is after connecting with tor network:**
+- You can check what is current IP address is after connecting with tor network
 ```text
 libta@kali:~/anonymity/Anonsurf/kali-anonsurf# anonsurf myip
 ```

-**Change status or check the status:**
+- Change status or check the status
 ```text
 libta@kali:~/anonymity/Anonsurf/kali-anonsurf# anonsurf status
 ```